 Ben Ratliff is a staff critic at The New York Times, where he has been writing about jazz and pop music since 1996.
 He is the author of three books, including "Coltrane: The Story of a Sound" (FSG, 2007), which...

-Mark Schone is the digital managing editor of the investigative unit at ABC News.
-Previously, he was the executive news editor at Salon.com and a senior contributing writer at SPIN magazine.
+Mark Schone is an editor with NBCNews.com and the investigative unit at NBC News.
+Previously, he was the digital managing editor of the investigative unit at ABC News, the executive news editor at Salon.com and a senior contributing writer at...

 Jennifer Szalai has written for The Nation, the London Review of Books, The Economist, and the New York Times Book Review, among other publications.
 She was a senior editor at Harper’s Magazine until 2010 and is currently a member of...